deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/04-opentelemetry.md

 # Configure OpenTelemetry

-We recommend using the otel-collector in agent mode to send trace data to deepflow-agent to avoid data transmission across K8s nodes.
-Of course, using the otel-collector in gateway mode is also completely feasible.
-The following document uses otel-agent as an example to introduce deployment and configuration methods.
+We recommend using the agent mode of otel-collector to send trace data to deepflow-agent to avoid data transmission across K8s nodes.
+Of course, using the gateway mode of otel-collector is also completely feasible.
+The following document introduces the deployment and configuration methods using otel-agent as an example.

 ## Install otel-agent

 Refer to the [OpenTelemetry documentation](https://opentelemetry.io/docs/) for relevant background knowledge.
 If OpenTelemetry is not yet available in your environment, you can quickly deploy an otel-agent DaemonSet in the `open-telemetry` namespace using the following command:

 ```bash
 kubectl apply -n open-telemetry -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/open-telemetry/open-telemetry.yaml